Coro, Venezuela: Monuments and tourist attractions

-Since the creation of the Diocese of Coro by the Papal Bull of July 21, 1531, it directed the building of the Cathedral of one of the temples of Coro and in 1567 the cathedral is sacked by the Corsair Francis Drake.
+Since the creation of the Diocese of Coro by the papal bull of July 21, 1531, it directed the building of the Cathedral of St. Anne, one of the temples of Coro, and in 1567 the cathedral was sacked by the Corsair Francis Drake.
 The current structure dates from 1583 and was completed by the end of the 17th century, making it the oldest Catholic church in Tierra Firma.